-- 3.53 An important part of our activities during the RIS3 process will be to provide advice to government on the performance indicators and targets that will form part of the Performance Specification and against which we will monitor National Highways' performance during the third road period. - 3.54 Moreover, we are responsible for providing government with assurance that the plans National Highways puts in place will meet the requirements of the RIS; this extends beyond the Performance Specification.
+- 3.62 An important part of our activities during the RIS3 process will be to provide advice to government on the performance indicators and targets that will form part of the Performance Specification and against which we will monitor National Highways' performance during RP3. - 3.63 It is for the government to determine National Highways' performance requirements and ultimately to set the targets that it wants the company to achieve.
+We will provide advice based on our wider experience and the knowledge we have gained from monitoring National Highways against those requirements and measures during road periods 1 and 2. - 3.64 Moreover, we are responsible for providing government with assurance that the plans National Highways puts in place will meet the requirements of the RIS; this extends beyond the Performance Specification.
 We will be guided by the government as to whether there are additional commitments that it wishes us to investigate in more detail.
 The value we can add in this respect depends on the requirements being sufficiently specific and measurable.

-- 3.55 In advising government on a stretching but realistic set of targets, we will use the knowledge and data that we have built up over the first two road periods.
+- 3.65 In advising government on a stretching but realistic set of targets, we will use the knowledge and data that we have built up over the first two road periods.
 We will also pay particular attention to the relationship between the investment plan and the Performance Specification.
-For RIS3, we expect to see evidence from National Highways linking its costs to different performance levels. - 3.56 The Performance Specification has undergone incremental changes and improvements since 2015, and work on improving the metrics and target setting will continue in road period 2.
+For RIS3, we expect to see evidence from National Highways linking its costs to different performance levels. - 3.66 The Performance Specification has undergone incremental changes and improvements since 2015, and work on improving the metrics and target setting will continue in road period 2.
 As such, we expect there to be a high degree of consistency across the road period 2 and road period 3 Performance Specifications.
+Nevertheless, we expect the Performance Specification to continue to evolve and be improved upon. - 3.67 Several stakeholders have identified ways in which the Performance Specification might be improved, including aspects of performance that they feel are not well represented.
+As noted, it is for the government to determine what measures are

-Nevertheless, we expect the performance specification to continue to evolve and be improved upon. - 3.57 More broadly, we want to ensure that the way in which National Highways' performance is measured and monitored provides the company with the right incentives.
+- included in the Performance Specification.
+Nevertheless, we will provide advice on the measures that are included and we will take account of stakeholder views as we do so. - 3.68 More broadly, we want to ensure that the way in which National Highways' performance is measured and monitored provides the company with the right incentives.
 For example, as part of our early preparation for RIS3, we have commissioned a review to better understand the degree to which the current performance and efficiency monitoring approach supports or conflicts with whole-life cost approach to maintaining the SRN.